jphalimi/PythonForMIC/Doc/library/ossaudiodev.rst

 .. method:: oss_mixer_device.fileno()

    Returns the file handle number of the open mixer device file.

-.. versionchanged:: 3.2
-   Mixer objects also support the context manager protocol.

 The remaining methods are specific to audio mixing: